 4. Once the PTCOPY is done, list the MD file headers to verify that the MD file was copied.

-Type: PTLIST RTPTSRC/SFCHOURLY.9 FORM=FILE Type: PTLIST MYDATA/TEST-PTSRCS.1 FORM=FILE
+Type: PTLIST RTPTSRC/SFCHOURLY.9 FORM=FILE Type: PTLIST MYDATA/TEST-PTSRCS.1 FORM=FILE displaying their data types, and using positional parameters instead of keywords for values that are always or often specified.

 Plotting and Contouring Point Data